 U.S. Women's Hockey Team Wins First Game In Winter Olympics

-The U.S. women's hockey team opened tournament play with a win on Sunday, defeating Finland, 3-1, in a tense and physical game at the Pyeongchang Winter Olympics.
+The U.S. women's hockey team opened tournament play with a win on Sunday, defeating Finland 3-1, in a tense and physical game at the Pyeongchang Winter Olympics.

 The U.S. team came out skating at a furious pace, pushing Finland well back into their own end and firing off shots on goal.
 But Finland eventually built their own momentum, organizing themselves and putting together dangerous possessions.
 Their defense, led by captain Jenni Hiirikoski, settled in.